sanjibbehera/DockerSwarm_Learnings_Windows10/README.md

 > docker-machine create --driver hyperv manager1
 > docker-machine create --driver virtualbox manager1

-##### Once you execute the above command, make sure you trigger from Powershell or CMD as Administrator.
+##### Make sure you trigger the above cmd from Powershell or CMD as Administrator or else the below error will come.
 Running pre-create checks...
 <b>Error with pre-create check: "Hyper-v commands have to be run as an Administrator"</b>